aliceqin12/cloud-services-dotnet-import-set-certificate/readme.md

 author: msonecode
 ---

-# How To Import Certificate and Grant Access To Private Key
+# How to import certificate and grant access to private key

 ## Introduction

-This example shows how to import certificate and grant access to the private key for a specific account in Cloud Service Startup tasks.
+This example shows how to import certificate and grant access to the private key for a specific account in Cloud service startup tasks.

 ## Prerequisites

 ***1. Create a Cloud Service***

-You may refer to the following guidance on how to create an Azure Cloud Service.
+You may refer to the following guidance on how to create an Azure Cloud service.

 <https://azure.microsoft.com/en-us/documentation/articles/cloud-services-how-to-create-deploy-portal/>

 ***2. Obtain a certificate that contains a private key***

-Please export the private key to a Personal Information Exchange (.pfx) file.
+Please export the private key to a Personal Information Exchange (.pfx)file.
 You may refer to the “To export the .pfx and .cer files” section in the following link for a detailed view of the steps.

 <https://technet.microsoft.com/en-us/library/dd261744.aspx>

 ## Scenario 1

-In the first scenario, the certificate is packed in Cloud Service package, so redeployment is required in case that the certificate needs to be replaced.
+In the first scenario, the certificate is packed in Cloud service package, so redeployment is required in case that the certificate needs to be replaced.

 ***1. Create files needed.***

-Create a “startup.cmd” file and a “startup.ps1” file in the directory of the Role that will use the certificate.
-Place the .pfx file in the same directory.
+Create a “startup.cmd” file and a “startup.ps1” file in the directory of Role that will use the certificate.
+Then, place the .pfx file in the same directory.

 ***2. Configure Service Definition File.***